pocc/tshark.dev/README.md

 ## Contributing

 <a href="https://www.patreon.com/bePatron?u=23107486"><img class="patreon" src="https://dl.dropboxusercontent.com/s/olcfumplfco2sov/patreon_button.png" alt="Become a Patron!"></a>

+### Raising an Issue

+Apart from manually adding an issue, there are multiple ways to raise an issue for this website:

+- <u>**Edit this page**</u>: Every page has a link in the upper right corner that can click on to see the page in github.
+You can then make a pull request once you are satisfied with your changes.
+- <u>**Comment**</u>: At the bottom of every article, there is a comments section that is tied to github issues.
+- <u>**Email**</u>: If you do not want to use github, you can interact with the contributors by emailing tshark_dev[АТ]fire.fundersclub.com.
+This will make a github issue that functions like an email chain.
+As this is public, do not put any PII or sensitive information in it.
+- <u>**Contact**</u>: If you do not want your issue to be public, you can contact me directly at rj[АТ]tshark.dev

+### Submitting a Pull Request

 Contributions to the site are greatly appreciated, if you see a typo or something that isn't quite right and want to help improve the site for everyone